MicrosoftDocs/well-architected/well-architected/cost-optimization/collect-review-cost-data.md

 **Address common scenarios**.
 When generating cost reports for workload costs, you want to be able to address common cost concerns.
 Gathering data in common concern areas helps ensure that the necessary data sets, such as costs, metrics, and usage, are interpreted cooperatively.
 Common concern areas include:

-- Granular costs: Cost reports should provide information on the amount allocated per user and the cost per device.
+- *Granular costs*: Cost reports should provide information on the amount allocated per user and the cost per device.

-- Resource utilization: Cost reports should help assess if current resources are fully utilized and identify potential savings.
+- *Resource utilization*: Cost reports should help assess if current resources are fully utilized and identify potential savings.

-- Alternative solutions: Cost reports should compare the costs and potential savings of transitioning to a new solution.
+- *Alternative solutions*: Cost reports should compare the costs and potential savings of transitioning to a new solution.
 They should also evaluate the feasibility of switching to a dynamic solution.

-- Return on investment: Cost reports should help determine what percentage of revenue goes into system operation.
+- *Return on investment*: Cost reports should help determine what percentage of revenue goes into system operation.
 If the system doesn't boost revenue, other ROI metrics should be measured.

-- Spending patterns: Cost reports should analyze spending patterns to identify trends and patterns in costs over time.
+- *Spending patterns*: Cost reports should analyze spending patterns to identify trends and patterns in costs over time.
 Spending patterns help in making informed decisions about cost optimization and budget planning.

 **Align to accounting standards**.
 Cost reports should accommodate your internal accounting standards.
 Common systems are showback and chargeback.
 Showback is about visibility, and chargeback is about accountability.